wiebket/bt4vt/README.md

 Full details on SVEva Fair and a case study that evaluates the fairness of benchmark models trained with the VoxCeleb Trainer benchmark are available here:

 *Toussaint, W. and Ding, A. 2021.
-“SVEva Fair: A Framework for Evaluating Fairness in Speaker Verification.”*
+“SVEva Fair: A Framework for Evaluating Fairness in Speaker Verification.”, https://arxiv.org/abs/2107.12049*

 ### Fair Speaker Evaluation